• Skip to primary navigation

 Gluten Free Banana Pancakes

-Whenever we have ripe bananas on the counter, these gluten-free banana muffins or banana waffles are two of my favorite ways to use them.
-But if my son could have his way, it would be these gluten free banana pancakes that we would eat for every meal!
+If my son could have his way, we would be eating these gluten free banana pancakes every time we had ripe bananas on the counter.
 Honestly, I love these pancakes too, just don't tell my kid or he will think he's won me over to the dark side.
-They are so easy to make from scratch and they taste just like banana bread.
-I hope your family loves them too!

-A stack of banana pancakes topped with sliced bananas and maple syrup.
+A stack of gluten free banana pancakes topped with sliced bananas and maple syrup.

 Jump to: